nanoc/nanoc.app/content/doc/rules.md

 layouting rules
 : These rules describe the filter that should be used for a given layout.

-For every item, Nanoc finds one compilation rule and one routing rule.
-Similarly, for every layout, Nanoc finds one layouting rule.
+For every item, Nanoc finds the first matching compilation rule.
+Similarly, for every layout, Nanoc finds the first matching layouting rule.
 The first matching rule that is found in the rules file is used.
 If an item or a layout is not using the correct rule, double-check to make sure that the rules are in the correct order.

 ## Compilation rules